mattermost/mattermost-api-reference/CONTRIBUTING.md

 There is no strict style guide but please try to follow the example of the existing documentation.

 To build the full YAML, run `make build` and it will be output to `html/static/mattermost-openapi.yaml`.
 To check for syntax, you can copy the contents of that into http://editor.swagger.io/ or you can look into using a commandline or ESLint-based syntax checker.

-## Deployment

-Currently, deployment is handled manually and can be done by running `make build` and deploying the full `/html` directory to the hosted sited.